shiftkey/blog/_posts/2014-01-19-how-can-one-wrist-be-so-important.md

 I have the x-rays with me but don't travel with a CD drive, so I'll post those another time.

-When I put this out on Twitter I got a lot of awesome replies (thanks everyone!) as well as hearing some worse stories (shoutout to [@thomasvjames](https://twitter.com/thomasvjames), [@ammeep](https://twitter.com/ammeep) and [@evilsnoofy](https://twitter.com/evilsnoofy)) which made me feel much better about my relatively good fortunes.
+When I put this out on Twitter I got a lot of awesome replies (thanks everyone!) as well as hearing some worse stories (shoutout to [@thomasvjames](https://twitter.com/thomasvjames), [@ammeep](https://twitter.com/ammeep) and [@evilsnoofy](https://twitter.com/evilsnoofy)) which made me feel much better about my situation.

 So what can I do right now?
 While I have some use of the fingers on my left hand (not without pain), the thumb and all wrist movement are out of the question.